ebd622/splunk/core_certified_power_user/README.md

     * Modify values to segregate events with the bin command

   * Managing Missing Data
+    * Find missing and null values with the fillnull command

   * Modifying Field Values
   * Normalizing with eval